Tridwoxi/Yuri/README.md

 # Documentation for Yuri

 This project is a four-key rhythm game under the working title *Yuri*.
-It is not complete, but it is presentable!

 ![Gameplay screenshot](./docs/gameplay.png)